Yvonne Gonzalez Rogers

-Maria Yvonne Gonzalez Rogers (born February 1, 1965) is an American lawyer and jurist serving as a United States district judge of the U.S. District Court for the Northern District of California.
-She was appointed in 2011 by President Barack Obama.
-She was previously a California state court judge on the Alameda County Superior Court from 2008 to 2011.
+Maria Yvonne Gonzalez Rogers (born February 1, 1965) is an American lawyer and jurist serving as the chief United States district judge of the U.S. District Court for the Northern District of California.
+Appointed in 2011 by President Barack Obama, she was previously a California state judge on the Alameda County Superior Court from 2008 to 2011.

 Early life and education

 Rogers was born Maria Yvonne Gonzalez in 1965 in Houston.
 She graduated from Princeton University in 1987 with a Bachelor of Arts, cum laude.
 From 1987 to 1988, she worked as a legal researcher at a law firm in New Haven, Connecticut.
 She then attended the University of Texas School of Law, graduating in 1991 with a Juris Doctor.

 Career

 From 1991 until 2003, Rogers worked as a litigator in private practice in San Francisco at the law firm of Cooley Godward LLP (now Cooley LLP).
 She was an equity partner at the firm from 1999 until 2001.
 Rogers was a member of the civil grand jury in Alameda County, California from 2005 until 2007, and served as foreperson from 2006 until 2007.